Classification of Undergraduate Awards

 In computing the MCGA and the overall CGA, all courses taken are weighted equally.
 While F grades may be excluded from the MCGA, no graded courses can be excluded in computing the overall CGA.

-Recommendations for graduation and classification of awards are made by the relevant Deans/IPO Director to the Committee on Undergraduate Studies, which is empowered to confirm students’ graduation and classification on behalf of the Senate.
+Recommendations for graduation and classification of awards are made by the relevant Deans/AIS Dean to the Committee on Undergraduate Studies, which is empowered to confirm students’ graduation and classification on behalf of the Senate.

-For students who have completed studies under more than one School/IPO, the relevant Deans/IPO Director will confirm the recommendations.
+For students who have completed studies under more than one School/AIS, the relevant Deans/AIS Dean will confirm the recommendations.

 To graduate with additional major(s), students must achieve the minimum overall CGA and the minimum MCGA computed using the union of the requirements of all majors including the first major’s corresponding School requirements, if applicable, for the relevant band to graduate with a particular honors classification.
 However, students can withdraw from one of the majors if they wish in order to achieve a higher honors classification for their single major.